pantheon-systems/WordPress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Checkout Field Editor compatibility fix
 * Fixed issue with displaying custom prices in Bundles Products
 * Add filter for 'woocommerce_subscriptions_product_price'
+* Fixed compatibi;ity issue with coupos not applied correctly in a subscription product
 * The `wcml_raw_price_amount` filter could not be used to convert to a different currency than the current user currency

 = 4.2.0 =